Services for Schools

 Classroom and After-School Programs

-Our classroom programs give students the opportunity to practice a wide range of safety skills for dealing with strangers, bullies, peers, and trusted adults.
-Classroom programs can be set up for grades K-12.
+Our classroom programs give students the opportunity to practice a wide range of social-emotional skills for staying safe from bullying, violence, and abuse in context that are age-appropriate, Classroom programs can be set up for grades K-12.
 Teachers are required to stay in the classroom and learn along with their students so they can continue to reinforce the Kidpower skills throughout the school year.

 Training for Professionals